 Locally made handcrafted items always attract a lot of visitors to the Laurel Highlands.
 Why?
 Simple: their exceptional quality and wide variety.

 Fine glasswork represents a very strong tradition of craftsmanship in the Laurel Highlands.
 If you love it as much as many of our visitors do, you can't miss La Boheme Import Glass (specializing in imported items from the Czech Republic) and the Mount Pleasant Glass & Ethnic Festival.
 Add to these our many commercial galleries, crafts shops and antique stores, and you get the picture.
 Or many pictures, depending on how much room you have for taking home one-of-a-kind treasures.

 Develop your own skills as a craftsperson and enroll in the Touchstone Center for Crafts.
 Pennsylvania's only residential arts and crafts school, Touchstone's instructors come from all over the country and are some of North America's finest artists and artisans.
 Week-long workshops are offered throughout the year on specific skills and media, from blacksmithing to pottery.

 Though many of our theaters have long, storied histories, they host top-notch contemporary plays, musicals, and well-known artists.
-We have several historical theaters-including the Arcadia Theater, the Casino Theater, the Palace Theater, the Pasquerilla Performing Arts Center, and the State Theatre-that have been lovingly preserved artifacts of an earlier era of entertainment.
+We have several historical theaters, including the Arcadia Theater, the Casino Theater, the Palace Theater, the Pasquerilla Performing Arts Center, and the State Theatre.
+All these have been lovingly preserved artifacts of an earlier era of entertainment.
 The grandeur of these fine theaters is the perfect backdrop for the great performances on stage which are sure to entertain you.

 See our Calendar for a full list of musical and performing arts events.